Working together to address food insecurity in high-risk populations

 - The Agency recommends that the family receive community-based care coordination services, and the family agrees.

-- The family is referred into the HUB through a web-based portal, and a community-based care coordinator is assigned from a participating Community Care Coordination Partner.
+- The family is referred into the HUB through a web-based portal and a community-based care coordinator is assigned from a participating Community Care Coordination Partner.

 - An appointment is arranged, and the community-based care coordinator visits the home of the at-risk family.

-- During the first home visit, consent is obtained and a comprehensive evaluation of risk factors is initiated for all household members that want to participate.
+- During the first home visit, a consent is obtained and a comprehensive evaluation of risk factors is initiated for all household members that want to participate.

-- For each risk factor identified, one of 21 different Pathways will be initiated (house instability, lack of employment, etc.).
+- For each risk factor identified, one of 20 different Pathways will be initiated (house instability, lack of employment, etc.).

 - The community-based care coordinator will support the family in resolving each Pathway to an outcome across relevant service-providing agencies.
 There is no time limit on how long the family may receive this support.